ckemper67/tatorter/README.rst

 ========

 “tatorter” is a simple script to rename video files of the German police crime drama television series “Tatort” to a standardized file name format.
-That makes it a lot easier to archive local copies of the episodes which may come from various sources with different and/ore insufficient naming schemes.
+That makes it a lot easier to archive local copies of the episodes which may come from various sources with different and/or insufficient naming schemes.
-The used information like episode indexes and detective team is fetched from the list of episodes on the German Wikipedia.
+The used information such as episode indexes and detective team is fetched from the list of episodes on the German Wikipedia.
-For each video file to rename, tatorter uses a heuristic with some fuzzy string matching to find the 5 best fitting episodes and to rename the file according to the users choice.
+For each video file to be renamed, tatorter uses an easy heuristic with some fuzzy string matching to find the 5 best fitting episodes and to rename the file according to the user’s choice.

+tatorter depends on Python 3 and can be installed with *pip*.

 Since tatorter can handle only the original German episode names, the rest of this documentation is also written in German. :)